ElijahKotyluk/commercejs-nuxt-checkout/README.md

 ![](https://i.imgur.com/57LyKP3.png)

 ## Overview
-If you followed the previous guide you created a Nuxt application using `create-nuxt-app`, where you also created a Nuxt plugin for the Commerce.js SDK, and used that plugin to get your products and render them server-side by using the `nuxtServerInit` action.
-This guide is going to build off of the previous one and demonstrate how to use the following cart methods; `cart.add()`, `cart.retrieve()`, `cart.remove()`, and `cart.empty()`.
-To do this you will be expanding on your Vuex store and utilizing Vuetify to build out a simple UI that visually demonstrates these methods.
+If you followed the previous guides you first created a simple Nuxt application with `create-nuxt-app` that listed the products from your [Chec dashboard](https://authorize.chec.io/login), and then followed up with creating a cart, as well as adding, removing, and clearing a cart.
+This guide will walk you through creating a page dedicated to submitting an order, generating a checkout token([generateTokenFrom()](https://commercejs.com/docs/api/#generate-token)), and using that token to capture the order([capture()](https://commercejs.com/docs/api/#capture-order)).

 ## This guide will cover

-1. (Optional) Creating variants of a product in your Chec Dashboard
-2. Adding / Removing products from a cart
-3. Listing cart items and clearing a cart
+1. (Optional) Creating shipping zones and adding available zones to products
+2. Create Checkout page
+3. Create a form for customer information
+4. Form validation with Vuetify
+5. Submit an order and display the order confirmation number

 ## Requirements